Rose2Gold/Rose2Gold/README.md

 ## Hi there 👋

-I'm not very experienced but I am willing to learn!
+I'm not very experienced but I am willing to learn! <br>
+Currently in highschool<br>
-🌱 I’m currently learning HTML, CSS and Bootstrap.
+🌱 I’m currently learning HTML, CSS and Bootstrap. <br>
 In my free time, I play games read and draw.